-- 1. Contact the apprenticeship office with intent to transfer. - 2.
+- 1. Contact the apprenticeship office with the intent of transferring. - 2.
 Fill out a Buck Slip form and submit it to the apprenticeship office no later than noon on the Friday before the Committee meeting.

 Resolution Policy and Procedure

 All apprentices are encouraged to contact the apprenticeship office if they are having a problem on the job or in related training.
 Every effort will be made to resolve the problem.
 See also Section X of the Standards